-- And third, the price of this product is the cheapest out of all the other options on this list (Even though it’s not really that much less than the other choices).
+- The price of this product is the cheapest out of all the other options on this list (Even though it’s not really that much less than the other choices).
 But never the less, this is another good option to consider and you can get several pairs and save some money with this option.
 Get the Tanzant Waterproof socks here.

 Overall, I have used these same 2 pairs for at least 2 years now, in combination with my Randy Sun waterproof socks and circulate them throughout my road trips.
 So far I’ve taken and tested the Showers Pass waterproof socks on many different trips, including:

-- Through a run river hike in Olympic National Park.
+- Through some fun hikes in Olympic National Park.

 - And on any trip where water and getting wet is expected.

-- And trail running shoes like the Ozark shoes or my Salmon Speedcross 4 sneakers, I truly feel weather proof.
+- And trail running shoes like the Ozark shoes or the Salomon Speedcross 5, These are excellent for most hiking terrains.

 After using at least 3 of the waterproof socks on this list (I have purchased 5), I am confident that any of the them will deliver regardless if you do hiking, running, or any outdoor activity.
 And if I didn’t mention it earlier, I really believe that all the above options are great waterproof socks for men and women as well.

 The reason I even decided to make this list of the best waterproof socks was because: